 The North Carolina Public Records Law states that public records "shall mean all documents papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data-processing records, artifacts, or other documentary material, regardless of physical form or characteristics, made or received pursuant to law or ordinance in connection with the transaction of public business by any agency of North Carolina or its subdivisions."
 For information to be confidential, a specific provision must be made in the law.

-If you e-mail us and include personal information, we may use that information in responding to your request.
-E-mail is not necessarily secure or confidential.
+If you send us personal information via email or by filling out a form on the website, we may use that information in responding to your request.
 Send only the information that is necessary for us to answer your question or process your request.
-The e-mail is subject to the North Carolina Public Records Law.
+We may forward your email to the government employee who can best answer your questions.
+We do not disclose, give, sell or transfer any personal information about our visitors, unless required for law enforcement or statute.
+The email is subject to the North Carolina Public Records Law.

 A persistent cookie is generally defined as a piece of data that is stored on the user's hard drive.
 We do not use persistent cookies on our website or in our web applications.